“Content is king” – the world heard this phrase in 1996.

 This staggering number seems fascinating.
 But have you ever thought about who writes them?

-Yes, a content writer.
+Yes, an online content writer.

 “A person who writes content.
 Full stop.”